piepert/grape-suite/README.md

 ### Documentation

 The base layout of these functions is provided by `exercise.project`.
-Other named arguments than the following are passed to `exercise.project`.

 | `essay`      |                                                   |
 | :----------- | :------------------------------------------------ |